ThoBustos/books/vadim_zeland/reality_transurfing.md

 **Transmission:** Instead of being manipulated by pendulums, choose ones that benefit you.
 "You shift to a different lifeline according the quality of your thoughts."
 Transmit harmonuous vibrations around you.
 Do not look for problems instead of solutions.

+## Chapter 4.
+Balance
+"Excess poential is created by mental energy when too much importance is given to a particular object.